Skip to main content

 note

 Each domain belongs to a domain group.
 A domain group defines a segregation scope.
 All the domains grouped under the same scope are mutually exclusive to avoid segregation conflicts, i.e., a given resource cannot be associated with more than one domain from the same group.
-For instance, a device cannot be associated to both EMEA/France/Paris and EMEA/Germany domains that are grouped under the same Geography domain group.
+For instance, a device cannot be associated with both EMEA/France/Paris and EMEA/Germany domains that are grouped under the same Geography domain group.

-In the same way, each non-Administrator user can be associated with at most two domain restrictions:
+In the same way, each non-administrator user can be associated with at most two domain restrictions:

 • At most one domain restriction matching an exact domain or a domain prefix in the Geography domain group.
 If defined, only resources associated with a Geography domain matching the domain restriction are visible by the user.
 Otherwise, no restriction applies regarding the Geography domain group.

 • At most one domain restriction matching an exact domain or a domain prefix in the Use-case domain group.
 If defined, only resources associated with a Use-case domain matching the domain restriction are visible by the user.
-Otherwise no restriction applies regarding the Use-case domain group.
+Otherwise, no restriction applies regarding the Use-case domain group.

 Important note